Validate case data

 Challenge

-For example, let’s make the variable age change of type from a double (<dbl>) variable to character (<chr>).
+Let’s consider the example where the type age variable has changed from a double (<dbl>) to character (<chr>).

 • Tag the variable into a linelist, and then